"Attention deficit hyperactivity disorder (ADHD) medications facts

 Store at 25° C (77° F); excursions permitted to 15-30° C (59-86° F) [see USP Controlled Room Temperature].
 Do not store patches unpouched.
 Do not store patches in refrigerators or freezers.

-Once the tray is opened, use contents within 2 months.
-Apply the patch immediately upon removal from the protective pouch.
+Once the sealed tray or outer pouch is opened, use contents within 2 months.
+Apply the patch immediately upon removal from the individual protective pouch.
 For transdermal use only.

 This monograph has been modified to include the generic and brand name in many instances.